The weeks before Christmas are the busiest of the year, but it's just at this time that the Church asks us to withdraw a little. Why?

+Why?
 To make room for Christ in our lives.
 The first obstacle faced by Our Lord on His entry into this world was the fact that there was no room for Him; the Maker of all things was born in a stable.
 Similarly, it's easy to be so caught up in this truly wonderful time of year that we arrive at Christmas and have no room for Christ.
+It’s also important to remember that the season of Advent is about preparing for Christ’s Second Coming at the end of time.
+Do we continually make room for Him so that, when He comes, we will be ready?

 1. Mark a few things "Do Not Open Until Christmas."
-Like Lent, Advent is a penitential season (a time to practice prayer, fasting, and abstinence), and putting aside a few things we enjoy is an important way to "make room."
+Like Lent, Advent is a penitential season (a time to practice prayer, fasting, and almsgiving) and setting aside some pleasures as a sacrifice is an important way to "make room" for what this season is truly about.
+And when Christmas arrives, we celebrate!

 2. Keep visual reminders of Advent.
 Place an Advent wreath in a prominent place in your home and light it during family meals.
 Set up the manger scene in readiness for the Holy Family to arrive, or make a Jesse Tree with your family!